Logo

 Behavior is communication.
 When we respond with calm, our kids learn how to calm themselves.
 Keep practicing.
 You’re not alone, and it’s gonna be OK.

-How is this different from “thinking positive”?
+How is cognitive reappraisal different from just “thinking positive”?

-How often should we practice?
+How often should we practice cognitive reappraisal with my child?

 Citations: